Dan Fitzgerald

 Among his recruits was future Basketball Hall of Fame member John Stockton, out of Gonzaga Prep in 1980.
 Fitzgerald was also responsible for hiring coaches Mark Few, Dan Monson, and Bill Grier to Gonzaga.
 His win total was a school record until Few passed him in 2009.

 Prior to his hiring in April 1978, Fitzgerald was an assistant coach for three seasons at Santa Clara, with a previous two-year stint as an assistant at Gonzaga under Adrian Buoncristiani, a high school teammate whom Fitzgerald ultimately succeeded.
 In between, he worked in the private sector for a year.
 At Gonzaga, his first season as head coach was their final year in the Big Sky Conference.
 Shortly after his arrival in Spokane, "Fitz" stated he was a strong proponent of moving out of the Big Sky to the WCAC.
 After becoming part-owner of the Spokane Indians, athletic director (and former baseball coach) Larry Koentopp resigned in the fall of 1978 and Fitzgerald took on the AD position as well.

 Following his third year as head coach, Fitzgerald stepped down in 1981 to focus his efforts as athletic director and hired assistant and GU alumnus Jay Hillock as head coach.
 Hillock resigned after four seasons in April 1985 and Fitzgerald returned to coach the Bulldogs.
 After making it to the NCAA Tournament a decade later, he announced in 1995 that he planned to coach two more seasons and promote Monson, a GU assistant since 1988, to head coach.

 After 19 years as athletic director, Fitzgerald resigned in December 1997, and was succeeded by Mike Roth.
 Fitzgerald then worked in private business in the Spokane area.
 He died in Spokane at age 67 after an apparent heart attack on January 19, 2010.

 Fitzgerald was also responsible for Gonzaga being put on four years of probation for keeping an illegal slush fund for recruiting purposes, hiding almost $200,000 from the NCAA.
 The NCAA investigators agreed that Gonzaga did not gain a competitive advantage from use of the money, since the totals spent on recruiting fell within NCAA guidelines.

-Born in San Francisco, California, Fitzgerald went to high school at St. Ignatius and attended college at Santa Clara and San Francisco State, and graduated from Cal State, Los Angeles.
-Prior to coaching at the college level, Fitzgerald was a high school coach and English teacher in California at Daniel Murphy (St. John Vianney) in Los Angeles and Archbishop Mitty (1968-1971) in San Jose.
+Born in San Francisco, California, Fitzgerald went to high school at St. Ignatius and graduated in 1959, then attended college at Santa Clara and San Francisco State, and graduated from Cal State, Los Angeles.
+Prior to coaching at the college level, Fitzgerald was a high school coach and English teacher in California at Daniel Murphy (St. John Vianney) in Los Angeles and Archbishop Mitty (1968–1971) in San Jose.